Signposts

 Flush with twenty or thirty dollars in my pocket, I mingled with the other

-entrepreneurs who appreciated the art of pinball, all of the snow shovelers
+entrepreneurs who appreciated the art of pinball, all of the other snow-shovelers

 or newspaper delivery boys.
-There was no Internet then, and television was
+There was no Internet back then, and television was

 still in its infancy; in a world of limited options, pinball filled a